-Born in 1875 in Canton, Virginia, Woodson had worked as a sharecropper, miner and various other jobs during his childhood to help support his large family.
+Born in 1875 in New Canton, Virginia, Woodson had worked as a sharecropper, miner and various other jobs during his childhood to help support his large family.
 Though he entered high school late, he made up for lost time, graduating in less than two years.
 After attending Berea College in Kentucky, Woodson worked in the Philippines as an education superintendent for the U.S. government.
 He earned his bachelor’s and master’s degrees at the University of Chicago before entering Harvard.
 In 1912, three years before founding the ASNLH, he became only the second African American (after W.E.B.
 DuBois) to earn a doctorate from that institution.

 Like DuBois, Woodson believed that young African Americans in the early 20th century were not being taught enough of their own heritage, and the achievements of their ancestors.
-To get his message out, Woodson first turned to his former fraternity, Omega Psi Phi, which created Negro History and Literature Week in 1924.
+To get his message out, Woodson first turned to his fraternity, Omega Psi Phi, which created Negro History and Literature Week in 1924.
 But Woodson wanted a wider celebration, and he decided the ASNLH should take on the task itself.

 As schools and other organizations across the country quickly embraced Woodson’s initiative, he and his colleagues struggled to meet the demand for course materials and other resources.
 The ASNLH formed branches all over the country, though its national headquarters remained centered in Woodson’s row house on Ninth Street in Washington D.C.
 The house was also home base for the Associated Publishers Press, which Woodson had founded in 1921.

-Clearly, Woodson never viewed the study of black history as something that could be confined to a week.
+Clearly, Woodson never viewed the study of Black history as something that could be confined to a week.
 As early as the 1940s, efforts began to expand the week of public celebration of African American heritage and achievements into a longer event.
 This shift had already begun in some locations by 1950, when Woodson died suddenly of a heart attack at home in Washington.

 With the rise of the civil rights and Black Power movements in the 1960s, young African Americans on college campuses were becoming increasingly conscious of the historic dimension of their experience.
-Younger members of the ASNLH (which later became the Association for the Study of African American History) urged the organization to change with the times, including the official shift to a month-long celebration of black history.
+Younger members of the ASNLH (which later became the Association for the Study of African American History) urged the organization to change with the times, including the official shift to a month-long celebration of Black history.
 In 1976, on the 50th anniversary of the first Negro History Week, the Association officially made the shift to Black History Month.

 Since then, every U.S. president has issued a proclamation honoring the spirit of Black History Month.
-Gerald Ford began the tradition in 1976, saying the celebration enabled people to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”
-Ronald Reagan’s first Black History Month proclamation stated that “understanding the history of black Americans is a key to understanding the strength of our nation.”
+Gerald Ford began the tradition in 1976, saying the celebration enabled people to “seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”
+Ronald Reagan’s first Black History Month proclamation stated that “understanding the history of Black Americans is a key to understanding the strength of our nation.”

-In 2016, Barack Obama, the nation’s first African American president, made his last proclamation in honor of Woodson’s initiative, now recognized as one of the nation’s oldest organized celebrations of history.
+In 2016, Barack Obama, the nation’s first Black president, made his last proclamation in honor of Woodson’s initiative, now recognized as one of the nation’s oldest organized celebrations of history.
 “As we mark the 40th year of National African American History Month, let us reflect on the sacrifices and contributions made by generations of African Americans, and let us resolve to continue our march toward a day when every person knows the unalienable rights to life, liberty, and the pursuit of happiness.”